 By internalizing the core of your message, you exude more confidence because you are speaking with confidence, authority, and understanding.
 This also helps to manage your anxiety since you are presenting within the scope of your knowledge base.

-We highly recommend you make your presentation interactive and talk TO the audience, not AT them.
+Whatever you choose, we highly recommend you make your presentation interactive and talk TO the audience, not AT them.

 If your presentation is in a smaller setting where you are able to ask inviting questions, take advantage of it!
 It will help keep the audience engaged.

 If the presentation room is not conducive for Q&A’s, you can have the crowd talk to each other in pairs or small groups by having them share their answers to your questions with each other.